Loading

 Proper Swab Orientation

-2. Position the foam end of the swab at one end of the printhead as shown in the figure below.
+2. Position the foam end of the swab or the lint-free cloth at one end of the printhead as shown in the figure below.

-3. Slowly move the swab from one end of the printhead to the other.
+3. Slowly move the swab or cloth from one end of the printhead to the other.
 This should take approximately 2 seconds.

-4. Rotate the swab by 180 degrees to its clean side and repeat step 3 for the next printhead.
+4. Rotate the swab or fold the cloth to use the clean side and repeat steps 2 and 3 for the next printhead.

-5. Use the clean tip of the same swab to clean around the openings for the last 2 printheads.
-Run the swab around the perimeter of the opening.
-See path indicated in white with arrows in figure below.
 Take special care to remove ink from the gap between the metal plates of the printhead and carriage base plate.
-See area indicated by the white ellipses in figure below.
+See area indicated by the white ellipses in the figure above.

-6. Discard the swab.
-A new swab must now be used to clean the next two printheads.
+7. Discard the swab.
+Use new dry swab to clean around the second printhead.

 NOTE